 Courtney’s passion for the law shines through in every aspect of how she represents and fights for her clients.

-Courtney also serves her power company clients in a variety of other ways, including disputes with solar developers.
+Courtney serves her power company clients in a variety of ways, including lawsuits with solar developers and product manufacturers and defending her clients in multiple $100 million dollar disputes involving power outages at oil refineries.

 Recipient of the William M. Pomerantz Trial Award, Washington University School of Law, 2016